TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 final class SomeController
 {
     // these traits are autowired, and inject 10 different services
-    // some of them with same name, but different type use SomeTrait;
+    // some of them with the same name, but a different type use SomeTrait;
     use AnotherTrait;
     use YetAnotherTrait;